nbuggia/baron-blog-engine-gem/Readme.md

 ##Thanks

-While writing this blog engine, I barrowed a lot of code and design approches from the Toto project by Cloudhead and the Scanty project by Adam Wiggins.
+While writing this blog engine, I barrowed a lot of code and design approaches from the Toto project by Cloudhead and the Scanty project by Adam Wiggins.
 The primary purpose of this project was a learning one for me, and both of these folks provided a lot of good code an examples.
 I'm not sure how much code or